 Parents will be called to come for their child if he/she vomits during the school day.
 The child may not return to school until free of vomiting for 24 hours.
+They must be out the entirety of the succeeding school day before returning to school.
 Please do not send your child to school if he/she has vomited that morning prior to arrival at school.